-Having said that, it’s not all doom and gloom, as the vaccine has been made and people are getting vaccinated rapidly, things can catch up faster than previously anticipated.
+Having said that, it’s not all doom and gloom; as the vaccine has been made and people are getting vaccinated rapidly, things can catch up faster than anticipated.
 The same can be said about the PTFE market, let alone the plastic processing industry.

-Ans.
 It has been proven that PTFE is toxic to human health because it contains a carcinogenic substance called PFOA.
-However, there is no need to worry as PTFE non-stick coatings do not include that substance anymore.
+However, there is no need to worry as PTFE non-stick coatings no longer include that substance.

-Ans.
 PTFE sheets are used in various applications, such as PTFE envelope gaskets and PTFE packings.
-It comes with an exceptional ability to resist gases, water, chemicals, fuels, and oil.
+It has an exceptional ability to resist gases, water, chemicals, fuels, and oil.

-Ans.
-PTFE is FDA approved thus used in the food processing and service industry as insulators and bearings.
+PTFE is FDA approved and thus used in the food processing and service industry as insulators and bearings.